jatin7/DSE/README.md

 cd DSE
 vagrant up
 ```
 The services must be started manually by logging into the VM.
-Some alises have been created to assist this;
+Some aliases have been created to assist this;

 ```
+vagrant ssh
 dse; # Start Datastax Enterprise ops; # Start OpsCenter agent; # Start the Datastax Agent